mr-addams/antix-docker-install/README.md

 - Docker Model plugin may show as optional if not fully supported
 - First container startup may be slow due to image downloads
 - Some Docker features requiring systemd may not work
+- **This script will NOT work on antiX runit version** - it requires sysVinit

 ## License